 Kaileigh discovered her love for movement when she started dance classes at age four.
 She continued training in various styles of dance before beginning her formal, classical training as a teenager at the Tri-Cities Academy of Ballet under Debra Rogo.
 Soon after, she became a member of Mid-Columbia Ballet, an honors company through Regional Dance America.
 She went on to earn her BFA in dance performance and choreography, graduating with honors from the University of Nevada, Las Vegas.
 Simultaneously she obtained her DK Body Balancing Pilates certification through the University.
 During her time at UNLV she was chosen to be one of four students to study abroad at the Korea National Sport University in Soul.
 She also had the opportunity to apprentice and perform with the Eric Hawkin’s Dance Company and the Repertory Dance Theater of Utah.
 Kaileighs professional performance career includes touring in Denmark and Israel as a soloist with the project based company, Ballet Mink.
 She was most recently the featured ballet dancer and magician’s assistant in the show Steve Wyrick Ultra Magician in Branson, MO.
-She is happy to be back in the Pacific Northwest, and is joining PDX Contemporary Ballet for her second season.
+She is happy to be back in the Pacific Northwest, and is joining PDX Contemporary Ballet for her third season.

 Tessa Salomone is a 2015 cum laude graduate of TCU with a BFA in Ballet and Writing minor as a Nordan Fine Arts Scholar.
 She received her early training in the Houston suburbs from Fort Bend Academy of Dance, where she was a member of Regional Dance America Southwest Company, BalletForte.
 She later studied year round at the Kirov Academy of Ballet in Washington, DC and the Joffrey Ballet School Trainee Program in New York City on merit scholarship.
 While in New York, she toured the tri-state area and North Carolina with Ballet for Young Audiences, performing The Nutcracker and other children's ballets.
 At TCU she performed featured roles in re-stagings by Susan Dromisky (Napoli Act III pas de six, August Bournonville), and Willy Shives (Birthday Variations, Gerald Arpino), as well as original works by Michael Bearden, Li-Chou Cheng, Elizabeth Gillaspy, Susan Jaffe, and Armando Luna.
 Upon graduating, Tessa danced professionally in Houston with LEON Contemporary Dance Company, Juxtapose Arts Collective, and as a guest artist with NobelMotion Dance.
 Tessa has recently returned to the states after training and performing in Rome with VIVO Ballet under the direction of Enzo Celli and Elisabeth Minutoli.
-She is excited to be joining PDX Contemporary Ballet for the 2017-2018 Season.
+This is Tessas second season with PDX Contemporary Ballet.

 Victoria began dancing at the age of four in Carson City, Nevada.
 She studied ballet, jazz, tap and modern at Ayako's Dance Studio (formally Pinkerton Dance Academy) for fourteen years.
 Victoria continued her ballet training at Friends University in Wichita, Kansas under the direction of former ABT principle, Stan Rogers.
 While earning her BFA in ballet, she was featured in several of Stan's work including "Les Sylphides," "A Midsummer Nights Dream" as Titania, and "The Nutcracker" as the Dew Drop Fairy and Harlequin Doll.
 She was a soloist in Dominic Walsh's "Piano Works."
 After graduating Summa Cum Laude in 2015, Victoria moved to Portland and had the opportunity to perform with Northwest Dance Project in the world premier of Yin Yue's "Distant Fold."
-This is Victorias second year with PDX Contemporary Ballet.
+This is Victorias third year with PDX Contemporary Ballet.